 “Therefore go and make disciples of all nations, baptizing them in the name of the Father and the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.”

 This is called the Great Commission, the most significant task or sending forth that Jesus gave to His disciples up to this day.
-Jesus said that He is with us always, even to the end of the age, and He continues to be with us today through His Spirit.
+Jesus said He is with us always, even to the end of the age, and He continues to be with us today through His Spirit.

 Matthew 5:17